 Clear Your WordPress Cache Using a Caching Plugin

 You could install a caching plugin.
-There is a popular one called WP Rocket made expressly to work with WordPress.
+There is a popular one called WP Rocket made exclusively to work with WordPress.
 You do have to pay for this program, but it will keep your WordPress page updated with new changes.
 The program does several things to keep WP running correctly and smoothly:

 - Browser Caching – Will store your important resources in the local memory for a fast load